Tyson-Shannon/Tyson-Shannon/README.md

 - 👋 Hi, I’m @Tyson-Shannon
-- :) I am a computer information technology student at MNSU Mankato with a focus in software development and a former D2 NCAA distance runner
+- :) I am a Canadian computer information technology student at MNSU Mankato with a focus in software development and a former D2 NCAA distance runner
 - 👀 I’m interested in programming, hardware, cyber security, and athletics
 - 🌱 I’m currently developing my python app [berryTV](https://github.com/Tyson-Shannon/berryTV)
 - 🔎 I’m looking for fun and exciting oppurtunities to learn and code